-- 1. All capacity ratings specified in this RFO must be nameplate capacities for alternating current (ac) generation as provided to the transmission or distribution system.
-Offers that provide direct current (dc) ratings will be rejected for nonconformance; - 2.
-RAM Resources must provide a minimum contract size greater than 3 MW nameplate capacity; - 3.
-SunRate Resources must provide a minimum contract size of 500 kW nameplate capacity; and - 4.
-Project maximum size is 20 MW nameplate capacity.
+1. All capacity ratings specified in this RFO must be nameplate capacities for alternating current (ac) generation as provided to the transmission or distribution system.
+Offers that provide direct current (dc) ratings only will be rejected for nonconformance;

 Location/Site Control: